elastic/kibana/x-pack/plugins/event_log/README.md

 }
 ```

-2. Register provider / actions, and create your plugin's logger, using service
+2. Register provider / actions, and create your plugin's logger, using the
-API provided in the `setup` stage:
+service API provided in the `setup` stage:

 ```typescript
 ...